-In 2009, the Council of State cancelled the decision by the Lyon administrative court confirming the rulings against Arkema France, ordering the company to complete the pollution diagnosis for part of the Saint Fons site and propose preventive or remedial work.
-However, during proceedings before the Council of State, the Prefect of the Rhône region issued a new decision in 2007 still concerning the Saint Fons site, ordering Arkema France to carry out a quality monitoring on underground water and propose a pollution management plan.
-Arkema France considers that this decision, which it has appealed, should also be ultimately cancelled.
-If not, the possibility that rehabilitation of the site affected by the pollution will finally be the responsibility of Arkema cannot be ruled out, although Arkema France would still retain all the options for legal action against the third party who caused the pollution.
+In 2009, the Council of State cancelled the decision by the Lyon administrative court confirming the rulings against Arkema France, ordering the Company to complete the pollution diagnosis for part of the Saint-Fons site and propose preventive or remedial work.
+However, during proceedings before the Council of State, the Prefect of the Rhône region issued a new decision on 14 May 2007 still concerning the Saint Fons site, ordering Arkema France to carry out a quality monitoring on underground water and propose a pollution management plan.
+In a ruling of 29 September 2011, the Lyon administrative court rejected Arkema France's petition against this decision.
+Arkema has appealed this ruling.
+If Arkema loses its appeal, rehabilitation of the site affected by the pollution will be the Company's responsibility.
+Arkema France has already begun legal action against Rhodia Chimie, the previous operator of the site.